 Installed after 2010

 If your equipment was connected after January 1, 2010, it in all likelihood has R410a.
-And there’s an extended amount of time for you to get prepared for the phaseout.
+And there’s an extended amount of time for you to get ready for the phaseout.
 So, it’s not a thing you should be worried about during this time.

 Installed Before 2010